911samuel/authentication/README.md

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#contribution)

 ## ➤ Contribution

-Please enter contribution guidelines for your project:Contribution Guidelines:- Fork the repository and create a new branch for your contributions.- Follow the coding style and conventions specified in the project.- Write clear commit messages and comments to explain your changes.- Submit a pull request detailing the changes made and why they are beneficial.- Ensure your code passes all tests and does not introduce new issues.Issue Reporting:- Use descriptive titles and provide steps to reproduce the issue.- Include screenshots or error messages if applicable.- Check if the issue has already been reported before creating a new one.Feature Requests:- Describe the proposed feature or enhancement in detail.- Explain why the feature would be beneficial to the project.Code Reviews:- Participate in code reviews to provide feedback and suggestions to other contributors.- Be respectful and constructive in your comments and feedback.By following these guidelines, we can maintain a collaborative and high-quality codebase for everyone.
+ Contribution Guidelines:
+- Fork the repository and create a new branch for your contributions.
+- Follow the coding style and conventions specified in the project.
+- Write clear commit messages and comments to explain your changes.
+- Submit a pull request detailing the changes made and why they are beneficial.
+- Ensure your code passes all tests and does not introduce new issues.

+Issue Reporting:
+- Use descriptive titles and provide steps to reproduce the issue.
+- Include screenshots or error messages if applicable.
+- Check if the issue has already been reported before creating a new one.

+Feature Requests:
+- Describe the proposed feature or enhancement in detail.
+- Explain why the feature would be beneficial to the project.

+Code Reviews:
+- Participate in code reviews to provide feedback and suggestions to other contributors.
+- Be respectful and constructive in your comments and feedback.

+By following these guidelines, we can maintain a collaborative and high-quality codebase for everyone.